halbs13/Dynamics-NAV-Payroll/au-payroll-0installation-and-implementation.md

-9	INSTALLATION AND IMPLEMENTATION
+# INSTALLATION AND IMPLEMENTATION

 The following instructions outline the procedures for installing and implementing the Payroll granule.

-Note: Not all steps are required for every implementation.
+## Note: Not all steps are required for every implementation.##

 1. Import the payroll objects to the database.
 2. In the object designer:

-•	To set up default Pay Transaction Types, Leave, Awards, Posting Groups, etc. Run the following Codeunit  ID 16000400  Payroll-Initialise
+  •	To set up default Pay Transaction Types, Leave, Awards, Posting Groups, etc. Run the following Codeunit  ID 16000400  Payroll-        Initialise
 •	To set up the default MS Dynamics NAV security payroll permission groups - run the Codeunit: ID 16000401 Payroll-Initialise Permissions.
 •	'PAY-READONLY' to give users read only permission,
 •	'PAY-STANDARD' to give general read write permission,